Burial in Ephesus

-Although we do not believe that we will die, unfortunately we will die, for this it is enough to look at the ancient city of Ephesus, one of the largest metropolises in history.
-Ephesus is such a big ancient city that it was one of the 4 largest ancient cities in the world both in the Ancient Hellenic period and in the ancient Roman period.
+Although we do not believe that we will die, unfortunately, we will.
+For this reason, it is enough to look at the ancient city of Ephesus, one of the largest metropolises in history.
+Ephesus is such a big ancient city that it was one of the four largest ancient cities in the world both in the ancient Hellenic period and in the ancient Roman period.

 The Ephesians living in Ephesus believed that they would be resurrected after they died.
 When a person died, his relatives would wash him with scented water for his last journey and wrap him in white cloths, leaving his face uncovered.
-The corpse, prepared in this way, was laid at the entrance of the house with its feet on the door of the house and left there for a day or two.(Prothesis: exposition of the dead)
+The corpse was prepared in this manner and left at the house’s entrance with its feet on the door for a day or two.(Prothesis: exposition of the dead.)

-Except for his wife, daughter, sister and mother, who were relatives of the Ephesian dead, women were not allowed near the dead.
+Except for his wife, daughter, sister, and mother, who were relatives of the Ephesian dead, women were not allowed near the dead.
 Lamenters were sometimes found to lament, and they were paid to lament.

 Prothesis forms the first stage of the funeral ceremony.
-Prothesis is primarily the announcement and registration of death.Apart from this, it provides time for the family and relatives gathered around the deceased to show their respect to the deceased, to express their pain and to prepare the deceased before the burial ceremony.
+Prothesis is primarily used to announce and register death.Apart from this, it provides time for the family and relatives gathered around the deceased to show their respect to the deceased, to express their pain, and to prepare the deceased before the burial ceremony.

 After that, the dead were washed and oiled.
-The last stage before the prothesis starts is the dressing of the dead.
+The last stage before the prosthesis starts is the dressing of the dead.
 His garment was knitted by the lady of the house.
 The dead, dressed in three layers, were laid on the bed and covered.

-For this reason, the closest relatives of the deceased tried to express their pain by pulling their hair and tearing their faces apart during the prothesis and ekphora (taking the dead to the place where they will be cremated or buried) in Ephesus.
+For this reason, the closest relatives of the deceased tried to express their pain by pulling their hair and tearing their faces apart during the procession and ekphora (taking the dead to the place where they will be cremated or buried) in Ephesus.

 In the following periods, various prohibitions and restrictions were imposed on these rituals due to abrasive acts such as pulling out people’s hair, nailing their faces, beating their breasts during the lamentation at Ephesus, and financial negativities such as exaggeration of expenditures.

-After the second day at the latest, the dead were taken to the cemetery (Necropolis) called the city of the dead, with a funeral procession at dusk before sunrise.
-At the head of the funeral procession in Ephesus, there was a woman carrying a vase, and behind the funeral there were relatives of the dead.
+After the second day at the latest, the dead were taken to the cemetery (Necropolis), called the city of the dead, with a funeral procession at dusk before sunrise.
+At the head of the funeral procession in Ephesus, there was a woman carrying a vase, and behind the funeral, there were relatives of the dead.